 Brain injuries are especially frightening for the victims.
 Their lives are changing, but often they aren’t sure why.
 Since the victims and their families are confused and looking for help, calling a specialized Phoenix brain injury attorney can be advantageous.
-At Knapp & Roberts, the Arizona personal injury attorneys help clients who have suffered life-changing injuries.
+At Knapp & Roberts, the Phoenix personal injury attorneys help clients who have suffered life-changing injuries.

 What Is a Traumatic Brain Injury?

 A “traumatic brain injury” (TBI) describes any acquired brain injury, or a brain injury that occurs during or after birth.
 Many types of brain injuries exist, but TBI generally refers to damage to the brain from external forces.
 The brain controls the rest of the body’s conscious and unconscious processes, and we still do not know a lot about how the brain functions.
 This means that no two TBIs are alike, and it is impossible to predict the full scope of damage that can result from a TBI.

 In the United States, TBIs happen for many reasons.